Effects of high altitude on humans: Other hazards

+In addition to cold injuries, breathing cold air can cause dehydration, because the air is warmed to body temperature and humidified from body moisture.

+There is also a higher risk of sunburn due to the reduced blocking of ultraviolet by the thinner atmosphere.
+The amount of UVA increases approximately 9% with every increase of altitude by 1000 m.
+Symptoms of sunburn include red or reddish skin that is hot to the touch or painful, general fatigue, and mild dizziness.
+Other symptoms include blistering, peeling skin, swelling, itching, and nausea.

 Athletic performance

 For athletes, high altitude produces two contradictory effects on performance.
 For explosive events (sprints up to 400 metres, long jump, triple jump) the reduction in atmospheric pressure means there is less resistance from the atmosphere and the athlete's performance will generally be better at high altitude.
 For endurance events (races of 800 metres or more), the predominant effect is the reduction in oxygen, which generally reduces the athlete's performance at high altitude.
 One way to gauge this reduction is by monitoring VO2max, a measurement of the maximum capacity of an individual to utilize O2 during strenuous exercise.
 For an unacclimated individual, VO2max begins to decrease significantly at moderate elevation, starting at 1,500 metres and dropping 8 to 11 percent for every additional 1000 metres.

 Explosive events

 Sports organizations acknowledge the effects of altitude on performance: for example, the governing body for the sport of athletics, World Athletics, has ruled that performances achieved at an altitude greater than 1,000 metres will be approved for world record purposes, but carry the notation of "A" to denote they were set at altitude.

 The 1968 Summer Olympics were held at altitude in Mexico City.
 The world records in most short sprint and jump records were broken there.
 Other records were also set at altitude in anticipation of those Olympics.
 Bob Beamon's record in the long jump held for almost 23 years and has only been beaten once without altitude or wind assistance.
 Many of the other records set at Mexico City were later surpassed by marks set at altitude.

 An elite athletics meeting was held annually in Sestriere, Italy, from 1988 to 1996, and again in 2004.
 The advantage of its high altitude in sprinting and jumping events held out hope of world records, with sponsor Ferrari offering a car as a bonus.
 One record was set, in the men's pole vault by Sergey Bubka in 1994; the men's and women's records in long jump were also beaten, but wind assisted.